Ghuspaithiya

 Ghuspaithiya is a 2024 Indian Hindi-language crime drama film written and directed by Susi Ganesan.
 It is a remake of the Tamil film Thiruttu Payale 2 (2017) and stars Vineet Kumar Singh, Urvashi Rautela and Akshay Oberoi.

 The film was theatrically released on 9 August 2024.

+Plot

+The film follows Ravi Rana, a capable police officer who begins his career in the Evangelization Wing of the UP Police with a vow never to take bribes and to remain honest.
+His resolve falters when he falls in love with Abha (Urvashi Rautela).
+Abha’s father rejects Ravi’s marriage proposal, fearing his daughter would live in poverty with an honest policeman.
+Defying him, the two marry, and Ravi gradually succumbs to corruption, taking bribes and misusing his position.

+Encouraged by his power-hungry senior, Ravi is assigned to phone tapping, tasked with monitoring the IG and other officers.
+He revels in the thrill of eavesdropping, until one day he overhears Abha speaking to another man.
+Shocked, Ravi eventually discovers she is not unfaithful but being blackmailed through compromising MMS clips and call recordings.

+The blackmail traces back to Anshuman (Akshay Oberoi), a hacker who exploits women online.
+Using Facebook to connect with strangers, Abha unknowingly falls into his trap.
+Anshuman sends her gifts embedded with hidden cameras, recording explicit images and videos to control her.

+Ravi’s mission shifts: he must rescue Abha from Anshuman’s clutches and punish the hacker.
+But the tables turn when Anshuman hacks Ravi’s computer, exposing his own corrupt secrets and threatening to ruin him.

+The story builds suspense around whether Ravi can free himself and Abha from this digital nightmare, and how their marriage will endure the storm of betrayal, blackmail, and redemption.

 Production

 The film was announced in 2019, a remake of the 2017 Tamil film Thiruttu Payale 2.
 The principal photography of the film started in November 2019.
 Filming took place in Lucknow and Varanasi before wrapping up in December 2019.

 Marketing and release

 The title of the film was announced on 15 October 2021.
 The first look poster of the film was released on 15 April 2022.
 Dil Hai Gray premiered at the 48th annual Toronto International Film Festival on 12 September 2023.
 The film was screened at the 54th International Film Festival of India on 27 November 2023.

 In July 2024, the film was re-titled as Ghuspaithiya.